bdeployteam/bdeploy/doc/retypeuser/power/product.md

 9. When referencing an application template, it is possible to define _overrides_ for the template variables (`{{X:...}}`) used in the template.
 Use provided values will **not** be taken into account for this variable when applying the template, instead the _fixed_ value will be used.
 10. A template group contains one or more applications to configure, which each can consist of process control configuration and parameter definitions for the start command of the resulting process - exactly the same fields are valid as for **Application Tempaltes** - except for the `id` which is not required.
 11. Start command parameters are referenced by their ID, defined in [`app-info.yaml`](#app-infoyaml).
 If a value is given, this value is applied.
 If not, the default value is used.
 If a parameter is optional, it will be added to the configuration if it is referenced in the template, regardless of whether a value is given or not.
+12. Using `applyTo`, an application can be restricted to be applied only to certain nodes, running a specified operating system.
+A list of supported operating systems can be specified.
+If this is not specified, the application is assumed to be capable of being applied to nodes running any of all supported operating systems.
-12. A template group can have either type `SERVER` (default) or `CLIENT`.
+13. A template group can have either type `SERVER` (default) or `CLIENT`.
 A group may only contain applications of a compatible type, i.e. only `SERVER` applications in `SERVER` type group.
 When applying the group to a node, applications will be instantiated to processes according to their supported OS and the nodes physical OS.
 If a `SERVER` application does not support the target nodes OS, it is ignored.

 An instance template will be presented to the user when visiting an [Empty Instance](/user/instance/#instance-templates).